R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 ---

-> 📁 **Reminder:** You’ll use one of these output files in Day 5 to align speaker labels with Whisper transcripts.
+> 📁 **Reminder:** You’ll use one of these output files in Part 5 to align speaker labels with Whisper transcripts.

 ## **Troubleshooting Pyannote**